Semangat45/check-server-down/README.md

 ## Introduction
-The purpose of this project is to create an app that check the status of server with scheduled time.
+The purpose of this project is to create scripts that check the status of server with scheduled time.
 We'll try using 3 different approaches to achieve it.
 1. [curl](with-curl.py)